-2011 \$'000 2010 \$'000

-Note 13: Intangible Assets

-Goodwill on acquisition of stores in Adelaide 2,378 2,378
+2013 \$'000 2012 \$'000 Note 13: Intangible Assets Goodwill on acquisition of stores in Adelaide 2,378 2,378 No impairment loss was recognised in the current financial year.
 Goodwill acquired through business combinations has been allocated to one individual cash generating unit for impairment testing, being the Adelaide stores and related distribution centre.
 The recoverable amount of the Adelaide stores has been determined based on a value in use calculation using cash flow projections based on financial budgets approved by senior management covering a five year period.

-The pre-tax discount rate applied to cash flow projections is 12.2% (2010: 12.4%), which approximates the Company's cost of capital.
-The growth rate used to extrapolate cash flow projections is 1.4% (2010: 2.0%) for the five years, which is considered to be a conservative representation of the long term average growth rate of the cash generating unit.
+The pre-tax discount rate applied to cash flow projections is 13.0% (2012: 12.2%), which approximates the Company's cost of capital.
+The growth rate used to extrapolate cash flow projections is 0.0% (2012: 0.0%) for the five years, which is considered to be a conservative representation of the long term average growth rate of the cash generating unit.
 The following describes each key assumption on which management has based its cash flow projection when determining the value in use of the Adelaide stores.

-- A consistent gross margin of 60% (2010: 60%) has been assumed, based on the Company's profit history of consistent store by store margins. - Capital expenditure has been included, based on past experience of Company stores of a similar age and size. - The continuity of leases on premises for the next five years has been assumed where appropriate.
+A consistent gross margin of 60% (2012: 60%) has been assumed, based on the Company's profit history of consistent store by store margins.
+The continuity of leases on premises for the next five years has been assumed where appropriate.
 The value in use calculation is most sensitive to assumptions relating to sales growth, cost of capital and terminal values.
 However, it would require a significant adverse change in these assumptions to impact the existing non-impairment assessment.

-2011 \$'000 2010 \$'000

-Note 14: Payables

-Trade creditors (i) 4,712 4,873

-Other creditors and accruals (ii) 4,312 4,813

-Customer deposits (iii) 6,535 6,676
+Note 14: Payables Trade creditors (i) 5,548 4,528 Other creditors and accruals (ii) 4,214 12,103 2,361 9,673 Customer deposits (iii) 12,103 9,073

-Annual leave 1,380 1,268

-16,939 17,630